 Most cloud architectures require data to travel this path: sensor → gateway → internet → data center → processing → return journey.
 This physical distance ensures predictable delay.
 Some applications tolerate this lag.
 Critical systems don't.

-Cloud computing transformed manufacturing IT over the past decade.
+Cloud computing has transformed manufacturing IT over the past decade.
 Plant managers gained access to processing power and storage previously requiring massive on-site server investments.
-Centralized expertise replaced the need for on-site database administrators.
+Centralized data centers replaced the need for on-site database administrators.
 Upgrades happened automatically without production disruptions.

 These advantages explain why cloud solutions dominated manufacturing IT planning over the past decade.
 Yet production realities create friction with cloud architectures.